The Simpsons season 12

-The twelfth season of the American animated television series The Simpsons originally aired between November 2000 and May 2001.
-It began on Wednesday, November 1, 2000 with "Treehouse of Horror XI".
+The twelfth season of the American animated sitcom The Simpsons aired on Fox between November 1, 2000 and May 20, 2001.
+It began with "Treehouse of Horror XI".
 The season contains four hold-over episodes from the season 11 (BABF) production line.
 The showrunner for the twelfth production season was Mike Scully.
-The season won and was nominated for numerous awards including two Primetime Emmy Awards wins and an Annie Award.
+The season won and was nominated for numerous awards including two Primetime Emmy Awards wins and an Annie Award nomination.
 Season 12 was released on DVD in Region 1 on August 18, 2009, Region 2 on September 28, 2009, and Region 4 on September 2, 2009.